Create Template on the vCenter Side

-- Go to your Control Panel > Templates > Template Store.
+- Go to your Control Panel > Cloud > Templates > Template Store menu.

 - Select the label of the Template Group you need to add the vСenter template to.

-- Select the Add vCenter Template option from the dropbox.
+- Select the Add vCenter Template option from the drop-down list.

 - Select the vCenter template from the list of available vCenter templates in the dropbox.

 - Click the Save button to save the changes.